DeflatedPickle/uwu/README.md

 ---

 ### Variables
-If variables are only used once, they should be defined as constant to save memory.
+If a variable is only used once, it should be defined as constant to save memory.
 The type of the variable should also be specified on creation, even if the language doesn't require it.
 #### Mutable
-Mutable variable names should begin with a lowercase letter, with uppercase letters for the beginning of each word after the first, with words seperated by underscores.
+Mutable variable names should begin with a lowercase letter, with uppercase letters for the beginning of each new word after the first, with words seperated by underscores.
 ```kotlin
 var my_variable: String = "Hello, World!"
 my_variable = "Good bye, World!"